A guide to the best attractions, sights, and most beautiful places in Tenerife North

-There are trails for every level and most include picturesque, remote villages, coastline paths and interesting insights to volcanic activity.
+There are trails for every level and most include picturesque, remote villages, coastline paths, and interesting insights into volcanic activity.
 The deep ravines will definitely take your breath away.

 It will be just so easy to fall in love with their rough, savage character.

-- Benijo Beach – (Taganana) Probably one of my favorite beaches of Tenerife.
-The rocks inside the sea and the view on Anaga mountains create a unique atmosphere.
-Enjoying sunset at Benijo Beach will be an experience to remember forever.
+- Benijo Beach – (Taganana) Probably one of my favorite beaches in Tenerife.
+The rocks inside the sea and the view of the Anaga mountains create a unique atmosphere.
+Enjoying the sunset at Benijo Beach will be an experience to remember forever.
 There are only a few restaurants serving typical food from Tenerife.
 Benijo Beach is probably the most photographed beach of Tenerife.

 - Playa El Socorro Beach – (Puerto de la Cruz).
 El Socorro Beach has been awarded for its water quality and is especially popular among surfers.
-It has a gorgeous view on the roughed coastline of north Tenerife.
+It has a gorgeous view of the roughed coastline of north Tenerife.

-- Playa Bollullo Beach – (La Orotava) Quite remote, but absolutely pristine beach.
-A narrow pathway through banana plantations followed by steep steps lead to Bollullo beach.
+- Playa Bollullo Beach – (La Orotava) Quite remote, but an absolutely pristine beach.
+A narrow pathway through banana plantations followed by steep steps leads to Bollullo beach.
 The beach has a certain bohemian vibe as the scenery is absolutely sublime and secluded.